Chapter 57 BWV 100 Was Gott tut, das ist wohlgetan

 The minor mode suggests something ominous as the poison is dispensed and dispersed.

 But the alto ignores it.
 The vocal line is solidly at peace with God and the toxic medicine is no more than a fantasy swilling about it.
-The singer is at one with the Lord and the true faith: this is what is truly important.
+The singer is at one with the Lord and the true faith: that is what is truly important.

 Whatever doubts the diffident or faithless may continue to have must be dispelled and this is the object of the next aria, accompanied by strings.
 The choice of the bass, the voice of authority, was not fortuitous.
 We are told in no uncertain manner that God is our Light, He can do us no harm and we must surrender ourselves to Him at all times.